elektronaut/growl_notify_osascript/Readme.md

     GrowlNotify.config do |config|
       config.notifications = ["Compass Application", "Someother Notification"]
       config.default_notifications = ["Compass Application"]
-      config.application_name = "My Application" #this shoes up in the growl applications list in systems settings end
+      config.application_name = "My Application" #this shows up in the growl applications list in systems settings end

 You can also set a globally scoped icon: